siddharth-pandey/siddharth-pandey.github.com/_posts/2013/Jan/2013-01-29-MVC-for-Beginners.md

 7. If you run your application and view the page source, you will find a very clean html stucture in the page.
 MVC pattern has the goal of embracing the web as when you working with MVC design pattern, you are expected to work with HTML, CSS and JavaScript.
 8. The MVC runs on top of the core ASP.NET runtime.
 So, if you are already aware of ASP.NET modules, caching, handlers and diagnostics that will be very helpful for you to work with MVC environment.
 9. The MVC framework is designed for extensibility.
 Say suppose, if you don't like any default behaviour, you will be able to extend it depending on your needs as the MVC environment is very flexible.
-10. Another goal of MVC is of being testable.
+10. Another goal of MVC is to be testable.
 We will see the advantage of the testing features that this desing pattern offers later in this post.

 * * *